LordSaac/BarCodeCrop_ML/README.md

 ```

-### * For more information you can see  complete code into the next link [Code](https://github.com/LordSaac/ExtensionCrop_ML/blob/master/app/src/main/java/com/lordsaac/extensioncropml/MainActivity.kt)
+### * For more information you can see  complete code into the next link [Code](https://github.com/LordSaac/ExtensionCrop_ML/blob/master/app/src/main/java/com/lordsaac/extensioncropml/MainActivity.kt)  :star:

 ## Table Options